2020 Abu Dhabi Grand Prix: Race summary

 Verstappen led every lap of the race from pole.
 Bottas and Hamilton completed the podium with the top 3 remaining in grid order.
 Albon managed to overtake Lando Norris for 4th place.
 Norris finished fifth ahead of his teammate Sainz in 6th, with McLaren finishing third in the Constructors' Championship, helped by the fact that Racing Point's Sergio Pérez retired with a technical problem on lap 9.
 Renault driver Ricciardo, who achieved the fastest lap, was next in 7th with Gasly in 8th.
 Ocon passed Stroll for 9th on the final lap.
 Kimi Räikkönen's Alfa Romeo was the lead Ferrari-powered car, finishing 12th ahead of the Ferraris of Charles Leclerc and Sebastian Vettel.
 Pietro Fittipaldi was the last of all the finishers in 19th place, two laps down of race winner Verstappen.

+This was Daniil Kvyat's last race in Formula One before he was replaced by Yuki Tsunoda in 2021, after his contract with AlphaTauri-Honda was not renewed.
+Kvyat went to the FIA World Endurance Championship shortly after.

 Post-race

 The Race reported that Hamilton was criticised after the race for saying that he was not feeling "100%" since he had COVID-19, although he felt grateful to be alive.
 Verstappen was pleased with victory but did not necessarily think the team would be title challengers in 2021.
+Ironically, he ended up winning the Drivers' Championship in 2021.
 George Russell said he found readapting to the Williams for this event much tougher than adapting to the Mercedes for the Sakhir Grand Prix.